Cork is Ireland’s second largest city and a true epicentre of music and more specifically, traditional music.

 Of course, it’s not just traditional live music, Cork is also where rock legend Rory Gallagher was raised and honed his craft and more recently, it’s become the home of the world-famous Guinness Jazz Festival.

 So, whether you are just passing through so staying in town for a few nights, you won’t want to miss out on any of the live music Cork has to offer.

-To make things even easier, we’ve rounded up a list of Cork’s must-see live music venues:
+To make things even easier, we at Clayton Hotel Cork city have rounded up a list of Cork’s best gig locations and must-see live music venues: